WJAX-TV: WXAO: Christian TV for Jacksonville

-In February 1978, Christian Television of Jacksonville, a non-profit corporation, announced it would apply to the Federal Communications Commission to build a non-commercial television station on channel 47 in Jacksonville.
+In February 1978, Christian Television of Jacksonville, a non-profit corporation, announced it would apply to the Federal Communications Commission (FCC) to build a non-commercial television station on channel 47 in Jacksonville.
 The group of local businessmen was headed by Tom McGehee and the second to apply for the channel, after Malrite Communications; Malrite had filed for channel 47 when two other groups joined it in filing for channel 30.

 Malrite withdrew in a settlement agreement reached in 1978, and Christian Television of Jacksonville was awarded the construction permit on June 22, 1979.
 However, facing financial difficulties as well as lower-than-expected contributions from potential viewers, it sold the permit to American Standard Leasing Corporation, a firm owned by Tom McGehee and his brother Frank.
 The new ownership meant the station would be operated on a commercial instead of noncommercial basis.

 WXAO began broadcasting on August 1, 1980, as the first new television station in Jacksonville since WJKS (channel 17) began in 1966.
 The station's call sign, WXAO, represented "Christ, the Alpha and the Omega".
 WXAO aired religious programming as well as family-friendly secular series.
 Its manager, George Ivey, came from the Christian Broadcasting Network–owned WANX in Atlanta.
 Within months, Jacksonville went from having no independent stations to having two, as channel 30—a majority share in the permit having been acquired by Malrite—began broadcasting on February 15, 1981, as WAWS.
 That station quickly attracted a larger audience from sign-on to sign-off; a May 1981 ratings survey from the Nielsen Company measured total-day viewership for WXAO at 5,000 viewers and WAWS at 19,000.
-At one point, the station held a wooden nickel contest that awarded prizes to people who received matching sets of WXAO wooden nickels.